athenarc/rewire/README.md

 In this repository we provide the main scripts of the REWIRE project including:

-* The SDN Controller implementation
+* The SDN Controller implementation.
-* The Network Nodes scripts and protocol configuration files
+* The Network Nodes scripts and protocol configuration files.
-* An easy-to-use bash script for NDN configuration
+* An easy-to-use bash script for NDN configuration.

 # Example
 The network deployments in the REWIRE project include: